ecohealthalliance/awesome-parasite/README.md

  * [Olival et al. 2017](https://zenodo.org/record/807517#.Wv7kuFMvzOQ) - Mammal-virus database with [analysis](https://www.nature.com/articles/nature22975?sf90794030).
  * [PREDICT](http://data.predict.global/) - Field data from the USAID PREDICT project 2008-2019, a global emerging virus surveillance program.
 This data is downloadable if you have a healthmap account.
+ * [Benesh et al. 2017](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1680) - Extensive database with 8,510 host species associations of parasites with complex life cycles (acanthocephalans, cestodes, and nematodes).
+Includes life‐history data such as development time and body size for each life cycle stage of the parasites.
  * [Global Mammal Parasite Database 2.0](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1799) - A database of the parasites of wild ungulates (artiodactyls and perissodactyls), carnivores, and primates.
  * [NCEAS Interaction Web data](https://www.nceas.ucsb.edu/interactionweb/resources.html#host_parasite) - Collation of fish host and parasites datasets from several Canadain liminological sites, including information on prevalence and intensity.
 Part of a larger database of species interactions in food webs and plant relationships.
  * [PEARL](http://pearl.berkeley.edu/) - Conservation assessments of macroparasitic invertebrates.